How To Apply

 Note: maximum of 5 pages in length, any additional pages might not be read.

-• Short Summary/Synopsis (1 paragraph): what is your story about?
+Short Summary/Synopsis (125 words max): what is your story about?
 State the genre and give an overview of your story.

-• Treatment (up to 2 pages max.): a summary of your film that includes its current status and an explanation of what your story is, its structure from beginning to end including plot points, narrative trajectory, main characters and character arcs.
+Treatment (1000 words max): a summary of your film that includes its current status and an explanation of what your story is, its structure from beginning to end including plot points, narrative trajectory, main characters and character arcs.
 Also describe the theme, format and point of view through which the story will be told.

-• Filmmaker’s Statement (up to 1 page): explain why you want to tell this story, what your connection is to the story and why you feel you're the best person to tell this story.
+Filmmaker’s Statement (250 words max): explain why you want to tell this story, what your connection is to the story and why you feel you're the best person to tell this story.
 Please include your access to the story and characters.
 If your short film is intended to be a proof of concept for a feature length film, please briefly explain what that'll be.

-• Topic Summary (up to 1 page): detail the topics, issues, themes, challenges, stakes, or questions that your project will cover.
+Topic Summary (250 words max): detail the topics, issues, themes, challenges, stakes, or questions that your project will cover.
 Describe why this topic is important, timely or relevant to Pacific Islanders.
 Explain the cultural and/or social relevance and context for the topic.

-• Artistic Approach (up to 1 page): explain how you intend to tell this story.
+Artistic Approach (250 words max): explain how you intend to tell this story.
 Describe your creative vision for the finished project - its visual look and feel.
 Explain your intended use of cinematic language or any particular artistic approach that informs the storytelling.
 If applicable, mention any creative elements, new technologies or non-traditional mediums that you intend to utilize.
 Explain how these elements will enhance the experience and interaction between viewer and the world of the story.

 The Independent Review Panel will evaluate your Project Description based on: